What’s a Botnet?

 Botnets and you — How to keep from joining a botnet

 While far more complex and larger in scope, you protect yourself from botnets the same way you protect yourself from any other malware:

-- Keep a powerful antivirus on your computer, like AVG free.
+Keep a powerful antivirus on your computer, like AVG AntiVirus FREE.

 Following these common-sense tactics will ensure you never join a botnet, or fall for an attack orchestrated by one.

 So your PC is in a botnet

 Things get a bit more complicated, though, if you make the mistake of joining a botnet, because the typical Trojan or rootkit is extremely good at staying hidden from antivirus software.
 If your PC starts displaying all the symptoms of being part of a botnet, yet an antivirus isn’t seeing anything (or simply isn’t running at all), you have two choices:

 Do a factory reset: a factory reset of your machine (which will get rid of the problem plus everything else on your computer)

 Run a boot-time scan: boot-time scans catch deeply rooted malware by scanning the system before the OS starts up, leaving malware with nowhere to hide and no way to stop it.

 Obviously the latter is preferred to the former, and with AVG’s boot-time scan you shouldn’t have to be resetting anything.